orlp/iwyu/readme.md

 _IWYU requires PLY.
 Run `pip install --user ply` to install it_.

 The tool is not particularly smart.
 The first issue is that IWYU doesn't compile, parse or even preprocess the code.
-It merely relies on regular expressions to extract identifiers and their potential namespaces.
+It merely relies on lexical analysis to extract identifiers and their potential namespaces.

 Secondly, it relies on manual input to learn where each symbol comes from.
 If the tool encounters a symbol in a namespace you're interested in that it hasn't